Women Work Clothes – A Retrospective in Female Fashion

-Lets face it, most of us work.
-Unfortunately, I am not the grand-daughter of William Hearst, or the wife of Jerry Yang (CEO OF YAHOO, IF YOU DIDN’T KNOW THAT WAKE UP AND SMELL THE FORBES.COM, GOD!).
+Lets face it, in today’s modern age, most women work full-time positions.
 Still, the workplace can be an interesting place to play with gender roles, sexuality, and class.
-The way you dress to work defines what you do, where you work, and how you work it.
-For i-bankers, the “suit” look is dissected maliciously; executives judge their future slaves by the color, design and brand of the garments.
-More specifically, I would like to now focus on the visual language of office uniform when it comes to “working girls”.
-I would rather focus on working girls because outfits and styles change more for women than for men.
+And the way you dress to work defines what you do, where you work, and how you work it.
+For investment bankers, the “suit” look is dissected maliciously; executives judge their future slaves by the color, design and brand of the garments.
+More specifically, this post will focus on the visual language of office uniform when it comes to “working girls”.
+Let’s explore how women work clothes have changed over the past century.
+Ready to go back in time with us?
+Here, we go!

 LETS START WITH THE 50’s.